btech240/Movie_DB_Analytics/README.md

 *requests: for making HTTP requests to the TMDb API.
 *python-dotenv: for loading environment variables.
 *ftfy: for fixing text encoding issues.

+Set up environment variables:

+Create a .env file in the project directory and add your TMDb API key like this:
+API_KEY=your_tmdb_api_key